Managing for Excellence - Generative Practices

 The course will focus on the five sets of generative practices:

-2. Practices of experiential learning with a focus on designing experiments;
+- Practices of experiential learning with a focus on learning through action experiements;

 The last of these generative practices, organizational inquiry, involves a strong methodological component, one that can be used when doing research or when working more hands on with development efforts.